 110 Greville St, Prahran

 Bat Your Lash is a sustainable salon with a mission to continually explore opportunities to broaden their scope in inclusivity, having their boutique accessible to all.
-Owner, Nadia, chose to do something, no matter the cost.
-Today her boutique is an eco-friendly, sustainable, vegan, cruelty-free, non-toxic and zero-waste oasis.
+This boutique is an eco-friendly, sustainable, vegan, cruelty-free, non-toxic and zero-waste oasis.
 Everything they do is FOR you.
 They aim to help you achieve optimal nails, brows, lashes, skin and health and empower you to feel confident in your own skin.

 109 Greville St, Prahran